 The South African Savanna has proven itself to be a hardy profitable breed.
-It is very rare in the United States and we are committed to protecting and upgrading its genetics, while keeping the unique features of the Lubbe Cilliers Savanna.
+It is very rare in the United States.
+We are committed to protecting and upgrading its genetics, while keeping the unique features of the Lubbe Cilliers Savanna.
 All of our Savannas are DNA qualified.
-Here is a link to the GR article about the JCS original import.
+Give us a call, we would love the opportunity to create you a champion.

 "Creating Modern Antiques"

-We at Sleepy Hollow Farm, have traveled to acquire distinct original bloodlines to introduce into our breeding program.
-We have been performing an AI (Artificial Insemination) and Embryo transplants using the semen from original import progeny.
+We at Sleepy Hollow Farm, have traveled to acquire distinct original genetics from the four imports to introduce into our breeding program.
+We have been performing an AI (Artificial Insemination) and Embryo transplants using the semen from original import progeny over the industry's top performing does.
 We hope to be able to offer breeders original genetics for their program.
 These will all be DNA parentage verified progeny.

 HV INTERNATIONAL E 525